-Keeping the Art of Needlepoint Alive at the Studio of Fancywork FinishingHands-On Workshops.
+Keeping the Art of Needlepoint Alive at the Studio of Fancywork FinishingHands-On Instructional Videos.
 On-Site Consultations.
 Instructive Presentations.

 North Excedra at the Washington National Cathedral, Washington DC

 Needlepoint is an enduring and beautiful textile art form with a rich history

 Many stitchers consider needlepoint a spiritual practice and know how satisfying it is to create or restore a beautiful piece of needlework.
 At Fancywork Finishing, we work with church ministries and needlepoint enthusiasts to help them take their craft to new levels so they can create gorgeous, handcrafted works of art.